everybytesystems/dhis2-dataflow-sdk/IMPLEMENTATION_SUMMARY.md

-# DHIS2 DataFlow SDK - Implementation Summary
+# DHIS2 EBSCore SDK - Implementation Summary

 ## 🎯 Overview

-We have successfully implemented the core modules of the DHIS2 DataFlow SDK, a powerful Kotlin Multiplatform library for seamless DHIS2 integration on Android and iOS platforms.
+We have successfully implemented the core modules of the DHIS2 EBSCore SDK, a powerful Kotlin Multiplatform library for seamless DHIS2 integration on Android and iOS platforms.

 ## 📦 Implemented Modules

-### 1. **Core Module** (`dhis2-dataflow-sdk-core`)
+### 1. **Core Module** (`dhis2-ebscore-sdk-core`)
 **Location**: `/modules/core/`

 **Key Components**: